This brief guide is designed for students in Humanities E-100, a Fall 2022 Extension school class taught by Stephen Shoemaker.

 With WorldCat, you're going beyond the BorrowDirect consortium and beyond our reciprocal lending agreements.
 However, as long as any of the area libraries allow you in (often a phone call or a scan of the website will clarify policy), you'll be in luck!

-Like HOLLIS, it's also multidisciplinary in its coverage and it also provides you with a range of article types (some scholarly, some not).
+Like HOLLIS, Academic Search Premier is multidisciplinary in its coverage and it also provides you with a range of article types (some scholarly, some not).
 But while still broad, it's a smaller universe than HOLLIS.
+In the early stages of research, when you're not sure what fields your research topic falls in -- or between, ASP might just feel like a more "manageable" space to go exploring.

 Produced by the American Theological Library Association, this database compiles the major scholarly literature produced in journals and books.
 Citations cover all religions and all theological points of view.